 One of my favorites are our alerts, which can be configured with multiple trigger conditions to look at both metrics and logs.
 Another favorite is Data Correlation, which allows you to quickly investigate the logs and traces associated with the metrics of interest.

 For example, the visualization below shows a memory metrics spike in an NGINX pod.
 To investigate, we can hit ‘Explore in Kibana’, which immediately brings up the logs from the same pod in the same time frame.

 Similarly, below we see metrics visualizations showing a spike in latency in our Cassandra service.
 By hitting ‘Explore Related Traces’, we can immediately see the microservice impacted by Cassandra and drill into the trace that explains the high-latency.

 Data correlation is only something you can do when all of your logs, metrics, and traces are in the same place.

 As monitoring operations become more mature, you’ll probably need to collect logs and traces as well, which are not meant for Prometheus.
 Plus, as teams and workloads grow, Prometheus deployments and architectures can start to sprawl and become a burden to manage.

 Yet, when Dev and Ops teams are starting to monitor their environment, Prometheus is really a no-brainer.
-It’s architecture is simple, it easily integrates with cloud-native technologies, and plays nicely with grafana — the best-in-class open source metrics visualizations tool.
+It’s architecture is simple, it easily integrates with cloud-native technologies, and plays nicely with popular metrics visualizations tools.
 It maintains hundreds of integrations with other tools.
 And finally, Prometheus connects users with one of the largest open source communities there is.

 Logz.io’s Prometheus-as-a-service enhances your metrics collection, while letting you focus on your business.
 You get down to business; we’ll take care of the monitoring.